Wildfires kill 8, burn a quarter-million acres in California

 "Poor babies and my wife — what did I do wrong?" he asked.
 "Just wonderful, wonderful people.
 My wife was the greatest woman in the world, and my grandkids were excellent."

-Two firefighters have also been killed in the Ferguson Fire near Yosemite National Park, which started July 13 and had burned almost 57,000 acres by Monday afternoon, authorities said.
+Two firefighters have also been killed in the Ferguson Fire near Yosemite National Park, which started July 13 and had burned more than 57,000 acres by Monday night, when it was reported to be 30 percent contained, authorities said.

 "Everything is extremely dry," said Amy Head, a spokeswoman for Cal Fire.
 "It's like the perfect recipe for a major fire."

-The Mendocino Complex, two fires only 30 miles apart in Mendocino and Lake counties that started on Friday, more than doubled in size to almost 56,000 acres overnight and was only 5 percent contained, authorities said Monday afternoon.
+The Mendocino Complex, two fires only 30 miles apart in Mendocino and Lake counties that started on Friday, reached 45,000 acres Monday night and was only 5 percent contained, authorities said Monday afternoon.

 Seven structures, six of them homes, had been destroyed, and more than 10,000 others were threatened, according to Cal Fire.
 Worse, the agency noted, "weather conditions will continue to challenge firefighters as hot, dry and windy conditions persist."